michael71/Lanbahn-Spark/README.md

 </pre>

 <h2>How it works</h2>
-<pre>After starting the software with "node lanbahn2spark.js" a UDP multicast client
+<p>After starting the software with "node lanbahn2spark.js" a UDP multicast client
 is listening to UDP messages on the LANBAHN port 27027 and LANBAHN multicast group.
-When the client receives a "SET" messages with an address that can be matched to one of the connected spark cores, the spark core will be sent a http request with the appropriate command to change it outputs. </pre>
+When the client receives a "SET" messages with an address that can be matched to one of the connected spark cores, the spark core will be sent a http request with the appropriate command to change it outputs. </p>